Skip to content

 This step-by-step approach helps avoid problems users face with long forms where work might be lost if not saved.

-Implement conditional branching for dynamic forms
+How do I implement conditional branching for dynamic forms?

 Not all questions apply to everyone.
-Tallyfy’s “if this, then that” automation rules allow forms to adapt:
+Tallyfy’s “if-this-then-that” automation rules allow forms to adapt:

 • Conditional visibility: Show or hide steps based on answers to previous questions.